kelloggm/object-construction-checker/fse-2021/README.md

 subclasses when written on a class declaration.
 Because for technical reasons Java doesn't allow type annotations---like `@MustCall`---to be inherited, this other annotation was necessary.)
 These numbers were summed manually.

+Note that the version of the checker in the artifact used the name `@CreatesObligation` for the annotation named `@CreatesMustCallFor` in the paper.
+The counts given for the `@CreatesMustCallFor` annotation in the paper correspond to the counts for `@CreatesObligation` given by the scripts in the artifact.
+A more recent version of the checker renamed the annotation to `@CreatesMustCallFor`, but it was not the version used for the paper experiments.

 For example, the output of running `./anno-counter.sh zookeeper` on the `with-annotations` branch is: